jessshipit/adamjonas.github.io/source/_posts/2012-10-29-ternary-operator.markdown

 Ternary operators are simply a short form of an if-else statement in one line.

+As a concise alternative to simple if/else statements we can use the conditional or ternary ?: operator.
+It is the only ternary operator (three operands) in Ruby.
+It has the following basic structure:

+`(condition) ? (result if condition is true) : (result if condition is false)`

 The following sample will print “The variable is 10″ if var is equal to 10.
 Otherwise it will print “The variable is Not 10″.
 ```ruby An example
 print “The variable is ” + (var == 10 ?
 “10″ : “Not 10″)